 Law Enforcement Services

-police services and assistance to other law enforcement agencies in the
+The Pennsylvania State Police provides services and assistance to law enforcement agencies throughout the Commonwealth.

-Investigative Services and Assistance-
+Investigative Services and Assistance

 - Major Case Team